Challenges in Restructuring Community-based Moderation: Empirical Setting

 The FlaggedRevs software is designed to be flexible.
-Individual language editions can adjust an enormous number of parameters that control things like whose contributions will be subjected to review (i.e., which revisions will be flagged or unflagged by default), minimum thresholds in terms of contribution history that determine whether a user will qualify for reviewer status and the ability to apply flags, whether and how users are automatically promoted by the system into groups who whose work is unflagged or automatically flagged, and so on.
-Initially, most wikis either chose to adopt German Wikipedia's configuration of FlaggedRevs or made very small adjustments to it.
+Individual language editions can adjust an enormous number of parameters that control things such as whose contributions will be subjected to review (i.e., which revisions will be flagged or unflagged by default), minimum thresholds to qualify for reviewer status and the ability to apply flags, and whether and how users are automatically promoted by the system into groups who whose work is unflagged or automatically flagged.
+Initially, most wikis either chose to adopt German Wikipedia's configuration of FlaggedRevs or relatively small adjustments to it.

-The WMF and the Wikipedia community's enthusiasm for FlaggedRevs waned enormously over time.
-This support decrease happened in general and within some specific communities that had adopted it.
-After numerous trial runs and configuration tweaks, many Wikipedia editors continued to express concerns about the potential impact of FlaggedRevs on the health and growth of their language edition community.
-This, in turn, led to a number of heated debates that eventually caused the WMF to halt FlaggedRevs deployment on new wikis in 2017 indefinitely \cite{fr_norwegian}.
-Recent research published in CSCW has shown that many of the concerns---especially claims that it would result in decreased editor activity and new user retention---seem to have empirical support that is weak at best.
-In quantitative terms, FlaggedRevs appears to be incredibly effective at keeping low-quality content out of the public eye.
-There is little evidence of any large effect (good or bad) on other measures of community health like the amount of good content being contributed that can be attributed to the deployment of the system \cite{chau_tran_flaggedrevs}.
-This reflects an important empirical puzzle that maps to the specific version of the conceptual research question presented earlier: \textit{What led to the decline in FlaggedRevs' popularity over the years, despite its effectiveness?} FlaggedRevs' uneven rise and decline in popularity across language editions has presented us with an interesting case study that highlights the important dynamics around unsuccessful attempts at technological change in social computing systems, both in general in the specific case of content moderation.
+WMF's and the Wikipedia community's enthusiasm for FlaggedRevs waned enormously over time.
+After numerous trial runs and configuration tweaks, many Wikipedia editors continued to express concerns about the potential impact of FlaggedRevs on the health and growth of their communities, leading to several heated debates that eventually caused the WMF to indefinitely suspend FlaggedRevs deployment on new Wikis in 2017 \cite{fr_norwegian}.
+Recent research published in CSCW showed that many of these concerns, especially claims that it would result in decreased editor activity and new user retention, seem to demonstrate empirical support that is weak at best \cite{chau_tran_flaggedrevs}.
+In quantitative terms, FlaggedRevs appears to be incredibly effective at keeping low-quality content out of the public eye with little evidence of any large effect (good or bad) on other measures of community health \cite{chau_tran_flaggedrevs}.
+This reflects an important empirical puzzle that maps to the specific version of the conceptual research question presented earlier: \textit{What led to the decline in FlaggedRevs' popularity over the years, despite its effectiveness?} FlaggedRevs' uneven rise and decline in popularity across language editions presented us with an interesting case study that highlights the important dynamics around unsuccessful attempts at technological change in social computing systems, both in general and in the specific case of content moderation.